 The hyoid bone is a U-shaped bone in the neck located above the level of the thyroid cartilage (Adam’s apple) that has attachments to muscles of the tongue as well as other muscles and soft tissues around the throat.
-The hyoid bone is free to move around rather than firmly anchored in position, and this mobility may allow this area to collapse and cause airway blockage during sleep more easily.
-This procedure secures the hyoid bone to the thyroid cartilage and helps to stabilize this region of the airway.
+The hyoid bone is free to move around somewhat instead of being firmly anchored in position.
+The mobility of the hyoid bone may allow the structures that attach to it to collapse and cause airway blockage during sleep in the Tongue Region during sleep more easily.
+There are multiple techniques for the hyoid suspension procedure, but Dr. Kezirian prefers the technique that secures the hyoid bone to the thyroid cartilage and helps to stabilize this region of the airway.

 This procedure is performed for patients with obstructive sleep apnea, and it is performed in the operating room under general anesthesia.
 A small (usually 7-8 cm or 3 inches) skin incision is made, ideally in a natural neck skin crease to camouflage the scar.
 Four stitches are placed around the hyoid bone and the upper portion of the thyroid cartilage to stabilize the hyoid bone.
 The skin incision is closed with stitches, and usually a small drain is placed for 1-2 days to allow any fluid to escape without being trapped underneath the skin.